 In terms of drinks and cocktails, you have a variety of choices.
 Norwegian serves the Coca-cola family of products.
 That means Coke, Diet Coke, Sprite and Barqs Root Beer, although the selection can vary by ship.

 There are also plenty of bars available on this ship.
-You can see the recent bar menus for the joy at this link (Norwegian Drink Menus).
+You can check outrecent bar menus for the Joy below.

 Nothing beats relaxing by a pool with a nice drink in hand as you feel the fresh sea breeze pass by you.
 The problem is that with thousands of people on a ship, there's not always room.
 If you want to spend all day in a pool, a cruise might not be the right choice.
 You would have a much better bet choosing a resort with a huge pool complex.
 That being said, a quick dip in the pool can be nice on a hot day.